China power cuts: What is causing the country's blackouts?

 And as electricity demand has risen, the price of coal has been pushed up.

-But with the government strictly controlling electricity prices, coal-fired power plants are unwilling to operate their plants at a loss, with many drastically reducing their output.
+But with the government strictly controlling electricity prices, coal-fired power plants are unwilling to operate at a loss, with many drastically reducing their output instead.

 Who is being affected by the blackouts?